osqzss/gps-sdr-sim/README.md

 ### Generating the GPS signal file

-A user-defined trajectory can be specified in a CSV file, which contains the Earth-centered Earth-fixed (ECEF) user positions at 10Hz.
+A user-defined trajectory can be specified in either a CSV file, which contains the Earth-centered Earth-fixed (ECEF) user positions, or an NMEA GGA stream.
+The sampling rate of the user motion has to be 10Hz.
 The user is also able to assign a static location directly through the command line.

 The user specifies the GPS satellite constellation through a GPS broadcast